Check out v4 of the Fauna CLI

-Define document relationships
+Define a document relationship

 collection Product {